mainmatter/playbook/src/development-process/README.md

 - Leveraging higher level tests (e.g. integration or acceptance tests) for ensuring the main features and flows of an application work as expected

+##### End-to-End testing

+Few applications exist in isolation.
+Usually several individual subsystems need to interact with each other – be it in a miroservices architecture or when building a web app with a client and server part.
+Only testing each of these subsystems cannot guarantee all subsystems will work together as intended in the end.
+End-to-End tests that, for each [pull request](#pull-requests) with changes to the code of one subsystem, test that subsystem together with the respective deployed revisions of all other subsystems, can provide that guarantee.

+Running such tests requires the ability to spin up a complete system including all of the subsystems on demand on the CI server.
+That works essentially the same way as setting up [preview systems](#preview-systems) for every pull request so that all effort invested into building a mechanism for such preview systems pays off twice by allowing to set up end-to-end testing at the same time.

+##### Visual Regressions

+Besides functional bugs and regressions, there are also other error classes such as visual regressions.
+An application can work correctly but still be broken in the eyes of users.
+Visual correctness is hard to detect automatically so visual regression testing is usually focused on making all visual changes that a particular code change leads to visible and forcing them to be reviewed and manually approved.
+That makes all UI changes intentional and avoids accidental changes, resulting in fewer user facing bugs and less rework.
+We generally recommend setting up visual regression testing for all applications with a user interface, in particular when that targets end users or clients.

+##### Continuous integration

 Continuous integration must mandatorily be set up for a project to be successful.
 While it should always be possible to run tests locally, they also need to be run automatically for every pull request and after each merge to the